xpitsm/pytorch-image-classifier/README.md

 # PyTorch ResNet Image Classifier

 This project implements a multiclass image classification pipeline in PyTorch.
-The classifier uses a ResNet-18 style architecture and is trained to classify images into six categories: bus, car, light, sign, truck, and vegetation.
+The classifier uses a ResNet-18 style architecture trained from scratch to classify images into six categories: bus, car, light, sign, truck, and vegetation.

-The project includes utilities for dataset preparation, a custom PyTorch Dataset class, Albumentations-based image preprocessing and augmentation, training and validation loops, model checkpointing, learning-curve visualization, and an inference script that exports predictions to CSV.
+The project includes dataset preparation utilities, a custom PyTorch Dataset class, Albumentations-based image preprocessing and augmentation, training and validation loops, model checkpointing, learning-curve visualization, and an inference script that exports predictions to CSV.

+This repository focuses on the implementation of the classification pipeline, including the model architecture, dataset handling, training workflow, and inference workflow.
+The full dataset and trained model checkpoint are not included because of file-size.

 ## Classes